Doctor of Philosophy - Science

 Let the world come to you

-All PhD students participate in a range of activities that give you opportunities to meet scientists from the University and around the world.
+You'll participate in a range of activities that give you opportunities to meet scientists from the University and around the world.

 Events that connect students with industry and other employers are held throughout the year.
 You’ll have the opportunity to network with and learn from professionals in your field.